B102/Math-Notes/Math 535 General Topology/README.md

 These notes came from professor Igor Mineyev's class.
 We're following Munkre's book.
-Patch notes
+Patch notes:

 (12/20/2024) Section 1-5,7 are done (for now).
 (12/25/2024) First 8 sections are done.
 9 is done except for Arzela.